collab-uniba/pySenti4SD/README.md

   """@IgnacioOcampo, I gave up after a while I am afraid :(""";negative
   …
   ```
-  the same settings are valid if the test set is used separately.
+  same settings are valid if the test set is used separately.
 * ```-d csv-delimiter```: the delimiter used in the csv file, where c stands for comma and sc for semicolon.
 [Default value: "c"]
 * ```-g```: enables the extraction of n-grams (i.e,. bigrams and unigrams). [optional]
 * ```-c chunk-size```: the number of rows to read from the dataset per time, to avoid high memory usage.
 [Default value: 1000]